kylelangille/windows-xp-v1/README.md

 - Develop a more robust "style guide" so I'm not thoughtlessly just slapping in random rem values until components look "somewhat okay"

-- Add hover effects to buttons in recycling bin modal window

 - Make the start button close when clicking outside of it (except taskbar)

 - Make it responsive (herculean task!)